 Style and Design

-Introduced in 2018, this is the larger of two similarly designed octagonal corner summerhouses produced by Waltons.
+This is the larger of two similarly designed octagonal corner summerhouses produced by Waltons which you may also find badged Mercia.
 Large fixed windows in the walls and doors ensure a light, bright feel to the spacious interior and the attractive design has an overall appeal which is guaranteed to bring a touch of class to the garden.

 General construction is 12mm tongue and groove interlocking cladding on 44 x 28mm framing.
 The windows are glazed in styrene and the roof finished in felt as standard.
 The tongue and groove wooden construction extends to the floor and roof while the door features antique style fittings and internal securing bolts.